-The settings in the right bottom of the Acoustic Parameters window are used to define the ambient noise for the simulated room.
-Clicking on Measured Noise Level will zoom in on the related two tiles and update the Properties window to show the current noise level values.
-In EASE 5 the noise level can be defined based on a single Broadband value or based on a fractional-octave spectrum in Octave or 1/3 Octave resolution.
-Note that you can also copy and paste values from another application into the table.
+The settings in the right bottom of the ACOUSTIC PARAMETERS window are used to define the ambient noise for the simulated room.
+Clicking on MEASURED NOISE LEVEL will zoom in on the related two tiles and update the PROPERTIES window to show the current noise level values.
+In EASE 5, the noise level can be defined based on a single BROADBAND value or based on a fractional-octave spectrum in OCTAVE or 1/3 OCTAVE resolution.
+The frequency resolution can be chosen using the Δf button.